fenago/python-networking-sysadmins/development/lab_guides/Lab_4.md

 Next, you will take a look at how to use `assert` in a practical example.

-Say that you want to calculate the average marks of a student in a semester.
-You need to write a function to calculate the average, and you want to make sure that the user who calls the function actually passes in the marks.
-You will explore how you can implement this in the following exercise.

 Exercise 61: Working with Incorrect Parameters to Find the Average Using Assert with Functions